LanceJZ/Asteroids-Reimagined/README.md

 Added F button for secondary weapon selection.
 If only secondary weapon power up, it is selected.
 Added controller support for new features.
+UFO now fires more than two shots at once.
+Time between shots is greater but lessons as more UFOs spawn.